-Justice Thomas’ actions have once again raised questions about unethical conduct of judges after he appeared at a $200-a-plate black-tie fundraising dinner for the Federalist Society, a conservative legal advocacy organization funded in part by the Koch brothers.
+Supreme Court Justice Clarence Thomas’ actions have once again raised questions about unethical conduct of judges after he appeared at a $200-a-plate black-tie fundraising dinner for the Federalist Society, a conservative legal advocacy organization funded in part by the Koch brothers.
 Justice Thomas was interviewed on-stage at the event Thursday by Judge Diane Sykes of the Seventh Circuit Court of Appeals.

 Canon 4C of the Code of Conduct for U.S. Judges prohibits federal judges from using the prestige of their judicial office to fundraise.
 Specifically, “a judge may not be a speaker, a guest of honor, or featured on the program” of a fundraising event.
 The code applies to federal judges but not to

 Justices Antonin Scalia and Samuel Alito also attended the event, but neither spoke, nor were they otherwise featured in the evening’s program.
 Chief Justice John Roberts did not attend.

 “By headlining this fundraiser, Judge Sykes is clearly in violation of the Code of Conduct for U.S. Judges and Justice Thomas would be as well—if only the Supreme Court was bound by an ethical code,” Rep. Louise Slaughter (D-NY) said in a statement.
 “The guidelines contained in the Code exist to ensure the public has faith that judicial decision-making is based on the facts and the law, not politics and outside interests.
 Congress must act to ensure the Supreme Court plays by the same ethical rules as all other federal judges.”

 Want more Rewire.News?
 Get the facts, direct to your inbox.